Intrastellarltd/Kubernetes-Observability-using-Grafana-and-Prometheus-with-Istio/README.md

 #### "Demo" configuration profile for Istio

-For this application, we use the demo [configuration profile](https://istio.io/latest/docs/setup/additional-setup/config-profiles/).
+For this application, the demo [configuration profile](https://istio.io/latest/docs/setup/additional-setup/config-profiles/) is used.
 It’s selected to have a good set of defaults for testing, but there are other profiles for production or performance testing.

 ```shell
 istioctl install --set profile=demo -y